isaaclyman/pooty/README.md

 Then rename `pooty.js` to `athlete.js` and you're all set.

 The name "Athlete" is chosen in honor of my favorite band.
 I recommend listening to their *Live at Union Chapel* album on repeat while coding; it will make your code 46% more robust (probably).

+## A complete Pooty dictionary

+### Pooty (global)

+The global `Pooty` object, which you can use at any point after `pooty.js` has been loaded, has the following functions:

+`model`: A home for your data model.
+The base `key: value` pair is modeled after `property name: CSS selector`.
+The CSS selector may refer to one or many page elements; Pooty will keep all of them up to date.
+You may nest these as necessary:

+    {
+      head: {
+        title: 'span.title',
+        user: {
+          name: 'span.name',
+          age: 'span.age',
+          instruments: {
+            primary: 'div.instrument .primary',
+            secondary: 'div.instrument .secondary',
+            fullList: null
+          }
+        }
+      }
+    }

+Google 'CSS Selectors' for a number of great tutorials on how to use these.

+If an HTML tag is not specified (as in `.primary`), Pooty will look for either a `<poot>` tag or any tag with the `poot` attribute (e.g. `<span poot>`).

+Use the model, *not the controller*, to maintain state in your application.
+For any state information which should not be visible to the user, write `null` in place of a CSS selector.
+You will be able to change and access the value as normal but it will not attempt to update the view.

+The `model()` function can be invoked one of two ways:

+- `model(object)` will create One Model to Rule Them All (a "universal" model).
+This is fine for very simple apps, where only one model is needed.
+If you invoke the `model()` function again, the first model will be overwritten.

+- `model(string)(object)` will create a named model.
+You can create as many named models as you want, as long as they have different names.
+Attempting to create a model of the same name twice will overwrite the first one, so be careful.

+`control`: A home for your controller.
+The syntax is very similar to the `model` function:

+- `control(function)` will assign a function as the controller for the entire application, which is fine for simple apps.
+If you invoke the `control()` function again, the first controller will be overwritten.

+- `control(string)(function)` will create a named controller.
+You can create as many named controllers as you want with different names.
+If you create a controller with the same name as an earlier one, the earlier one will be overwritten.
+If the controller has the same exact name as a model, *or* if you are using a universal model, the two will be connected automatically.
+Otherwise, you'll have to make the connection yourself (see the `loadModel()` function below).

+### Controller's lexical scope (`this`)

+Inside the controller is where the magic happens.
+The `this` keyword inside of a controller refers to an object that has the following properties and methods:

+`loadModel(string)`: Loads the model with the specified name and connects it to the current controller.
+Use this only once, and only if needed, at the very top of your controller.

+`model()` (no parameters): Returns the name of the current model, or `'universal'` if a universal model is being used.

+`model(string)`: Searches the current model for the property with the specified name and returns a `model` object, which refers to an HTML tag *for displaying information*, usually a `<poot>` or `<span>` tag.
+This is rarely useful on its own, and generally begins a series of cascading functions.
+See below for available methods.

+`input(string)`: Searches the current model for the property with the specified name and returns an `input` object, which refers to an `<input>` tag.
+Like the `model` object, this is rarely useful on its own.
+See below for available methods.

+`button(string)`: Searches the current model for the property with the specified name and returns a `button` object, which refers to a `<button>` tag (or any other element which may be clicked by the user).
+Again, this is not very useful on its own.
+See below for available methods.

+`url(string)`: Returns a `url` object which can be used for REST methods or websockets.
+See below for available methods.

+### The `model` object

+The `model` object refers to HTML elements which are informative (i.e. not interactive) or to state variables.
+It is obtained by calling `this.model(string)` with a property name from the model, and has the following methods:

+`poot()` (no parameters): Returns the current value of this property.

+`poot(string [, string2,...stringN])`: Replaces the property's value with the arguments passed in.
+All the arguments will be joined into a single string, each separated by a single space.

+### The `input` object

+The `input` object refers to HTML `<input>` elements which accept user input.
+It is obtained by calling `this.input(string)` with a property name from the model, and has the following properties and methods:

+`poot`: A property which can be used to bind all user input to another part of the model.

+`poot.model(string)`: The most common implementation of the `poot` property.
+Makes a permanent binding which will replicate everything typed into the `input` element on another property of the model.
+Returns a binding object, which has an `off()` method that will destroy the binding.

+`validate(function)`: Takes a function, to which is passed all user input.
+If the function returns a falsy value, no further chained functions will be evaluated.

+To get the value of the model property (instead of binding it to another property), use the `model.poot()` method instead.

+### The `button` object

+The `button` object refers to any clickable HTML element (most commonly `<button>`).
+It is obtained by calling `this.button(string)` with a property name from the model, and has the following methods:

+`click(function)`: A property which can be used to bind click events to a function which runs on every click.
+Inside the function, you may call `this.off()` to destroy the binding.

+`doubleclick(function)`: Identical to `click(function)`, except that it registers double clicks instead of single clicks.

+### The `url` object

+The `url` object refers to a static URL string, which can be used for REST methods and websockets.
+It is obtained by calling `this.url(string)` with an absolute or relative URL.
+It has the following methods:

+`get()`

+`post()`

+`put()`